 Our bodies produce the necessary cholesterol required to get us through the day.
-Cholesterol is vital for the body to perform variety of functions and every cell in the body produces its own cholesterol.
-While cells produce their own share of cholesterol, liver is the primary part that performs the duty of delivering cholesterol along with other daily chores.
+Cholesterol is vital for the body to perform a variety of functions and every cell in the body produces its own cholesterol.
+While cells produce their own share of cholesterol, the liver is the primary part that performs the duty of delivering cholesterol along with other daily chores.

 The body here needs carbon to make cholesterol which is one of the building blocks of life that is present in many foods, for instance, fats, proteins, carbohydrates etc. As a matter of fact, even if you go on a cholesterol free diet, your body will still be making tons of cholesterol.

 There are many benefits of cholesterol right from producing sex hormones to boosting the making of vitamin D in the body.
 Vitamin D is crucial for human life as it powers up the immune system in the body not to mention strong bones and muscles.

 Did you know that your skin has a layer of cholesterol that helps in absorbing the sun’s radiation and converting them to hydroxyvitamin D?
 This radiation substance is sent to the liver to produce hydroxyvitamin D that is further pushed to the kidneys to convert them to usable vitamin D.